-Five authors featured prominently in the initial literature searches: David Byrne; Brent Flyvbjerg; Roger Gomm; Charles Ragin; and Robert K Yin (see Box 1).
-Searches were carried out via Google on each author to locate any lists of their publications.
+Five authors, detailed in Box 1, featured prominently in the initial literature searches: David Byrne, Bent Flyvbjerg, Roger Gomm, Charles Ragin and Robert K Yin.
+Searches were carried out via Google (Google Inc., Mountain View, CA, USA) on each author to locate any lists of their publications.
 Publication lists were found for each author on either their institution website or, where this was not available, through searches of Google Books and Google Scholar.